moontropica/characterevent/README.md

 ```
 end
 ```
-Stops taking in new submissions and returns outstanding SOL to wallets.
+Stops taking in new submissions and returns outstanding SOL in the queue array back to the wallet address it came from.